samueljmurray/docs/timber-languages/ruby/configuration/logging-to-multiple-devices.md

 # Logging to Multiple Devices

-Timber has built in support for logging to a file, STDOUT, or any IO device, as well as loggin to multiple devices simultaneously.
+Timber has built in support for logging to a file, STDOUT, or any IO device, as well as logging to multiple devices simultaneously.

 ## How to use it